-- 1. Show responsibility and integrity for learning in all environments by: - arriving on time and remaining for the entire time period in class, lab and clinical affiliations; - demonstrating initiative and professional curiosity by being prepared for class and lab, actively participating in class and lab, and completing course assignments on time; - setting priorities and correcting problems which interfere with, or potentially interfere with, academic performance; - refraining from plagiarism and other dishonest acts on tests and assignments; - reporting dishonest acts by other students; - adhering to thical Conduct; - following the regulations of the university and the department. - 2.
+- 1. Show responsibility and integrity for learning in all environments by: - arriving on time and remaining for the entire time period in class, lab and clinical affiliations: - demonstrating initiative and professional curiosity by being prepared for class and lab, actively participating in class and lab, and completing course assignments on time; - setting priorities and correcting problems which interfere with, or potentially interfere with, academic performance; - refraining from plagiarism and other dishonest acts on tests and assignments; - reporting dishonest acts by other students; - adhering to the American Occupational Therapy Association Code of Ethics and Standards for Ethical Conduct; - following the regulations of the university and the department. - 2.
 Show respect for, and exhibit a positive attitude through cooperation with faculty, fieldwork educators, doctoral capstone personnel, and fellow students by: - speaking to others with tact and diplomacy; - giving and accepting constructive criticism appropriately. - 3.
 Communicate appropriately including verbal, nonverbal, and written formats. - 4.
 Avoid behaviors inconsistent with expectations.
-Examples include but are not limited to the following: - repeated non-excused absences from class, laboratory sessions and clinical affiliations; - academic dishonesty (cheating, plagiarism, etc); - missing an exam without prior notification of instructor; - demonstrating disrespect for a student, faculty member, or patient. - 5.
-Dress appropriately in all circumstances (see below)
+Examples include but are not limited to the following: - repeated non-excused absences from class, laboratory sessions and clinical affiliations; - academic dishonesty (cheating, plagiarism, etc); - missing an exam without prior notification of instructor; - demonstrating disrespect for a student, faculty member, or patient.

+5. Dress appropriately in all circumstances (see below)